-- Preview Email Newsletter

 WASHINGTON, July 11 -- Whirlpool Corp., Benton Harbor, Michigan, has submitted a public comment letter to the U.S. Department of Commerce endorsing Nucor Corp.'s proposal to include specific household appliances under the Section 232 remedy for derivative steel articles.
 The appliances identified include refrigerators, freezers, dishwashers, and various types of washers and dryers, which Whirlpool argues are essential for protecting the domestic steel industry.

-In the letter, Whirlpool states, more ST
+In the letter, Whirlpool states, "By supporting the inclusion of these products, we more ST

 WildEarth Guardians Opposes Delisting of Endangered Gila Chub (10)